 Written by Andreas Davies Sandbu, Head of Operational Excellence at Viking Venture

-When we invest in a company, the company has a clear vision, and it has a well-proven product-market fit.
+When we invest in a company, the company has a clear vision.
+It also have a well-proven market fit for their products or services.
 However, many companies often lack a clearly articulated growth strategy which links vision and ambition with concrete strategic initiatives.
 Having a growth strategy in place has multiple benefits, among others:

-Next to that, there is a need for a clear view of “Where to play” and “How to win”.
-A value creation plan with concrete initiatives, timelines, financial targets, and other KPIs helps realizing this.
+Furthermore, you need to have a clear view of where there are room for growth.
+We often like to divide the market development strategies into “Where to play” and “How to win”.
+Following that we build a value creation plan with concrete initiatives, timelines, financial targets, and other KPIs helps realizing this.